mhalber/ply_io_benchmark/README.md

 - [rply](http://w3.impa.br/~diego/software/rply/) - a ply io library by Diego Nehab

-- [mshply](https://github.com/mhalber/msh) - a single-header c ply io library by myself
+- [msh_ply](https://github.com/mhalber/msh) - a single-header c ply io library by myself

+- [happly](https://github.com/nmwsharp/happly) - a single-header c++ ply io library by Nicolas Sharp

 - [nanoply](https://github.com/cnr-isti-vclab/vcglib/tree/master/wrap/nanoply) - a single-header c++ ply io library taken from vcglib

 - [plylib](https://github.com/cnr-isti-vclab/vcglib/tree/master/wrap/ply) - a ply io library taken from vcglib (meshlab ply io(?))

-- [tinyply](https://github.com/ddiakopoulos/tinyply) - a ply io library by Dimitri Diakopoulos
+- [tinyply](https://github.com/ddiakopoulos/tinyply) - a ply io library by Dimitri Diakopoulos.
+This benchmark includes versions 2.1 and 2.2 of the library

 For an example of usage of each library, as well as some additional comments about each of the libraries please check the *_test.c(pp) files.